Unrealistic Expectations

 Entitlement

-Ryan Holiday, an expert on ancient philosophy, wrote that entitlement “creates ridiculous expectations” (2016, location 1568).
+Ryan Holiday, an expert on ancient philosophy, wrote that entitlement “creates ridiculous expectations” (Holiday, 2016).

 Marshall Goldsmith and Mark Reiter explain that we our taught entitlement in childhood.
-They explain, “from childhood we are brought up to believe that life is supposed to be fair.
-Our noble efforts and good works will be rewarded.
-We feel cheated when we are not properly rewarded..
-Our dashed expectations trigger resentment” (2015, location 574).
+They explain that from childhood we are brought up to believe that “life is supposed to be fair.”
+We inherently believe that “our noble efforts and good works will be rewarded.”
+However, when these rewards fail to materialize, we feel “cheated.”
+Accordingly, these “dashed expectations trigger resentment” (Goldsmith & Reiter, 2015).

 Expectations and Goals

 Whether a goal is explicit or implicit, when unexpected obstacles derail expectations, we are at a critical crossroad.
 Do we work through the problem or do we give up.
-Goldsmith and Reiter describe these moments as, “unexpected emotional wallops that inspire change or knock us out of the game completely” (location 1847).
+Goldsmith and Reiter describe these moments as, “unexpected emotional wallops that inspire change or knock us out of the game completely” (Goldsmith & Reiter, 2015).
 We adapt or quit.
 We’re more likely to adapt if our expectations realistically considered interference from obstacles along the bumpy path to goal achievement.

 Plans fail.
 Losing weight in my fifties is much different than my experience of losing weight a few decades ago.
 My knees rebelled against the running.
 My diet changes stabilized my weight but failed to drop the pounds.
 Life is what it is.
 Predictions often need correcting.
 I failed to consider the impact of running on my knees.